13 Tax Breaks for Homeowners and Home Buyers

 Forgiveness of Debt on a Foreclosure or Short Sale

 In tough economic times, more homeowners fall behind on their mortgage payments.
-In some case, the lender may eventually reduce or eliminate your mortgage debt through a "short sale" or foreclosure.
+In some cases, the lender may eventually reduce or eliminate your mortgage debt through a "short sale" or foreclosure.
 Normally, when a debt is wiped clean, the amount forgiven is treated as income to the debtor.
 But, when it comes to mortgage debt forgiven as part of a foreclosure or short sale, up to $2 million of discharged debt on a principal residence is tax free ($1 million if married filing separately).

 The exclusion only applies to a mortgage you took out to buy, build, or substantially improve your main home.
 It also must be secured by your main home.
 Debt secured by your main home that you used to refinance a mortgage you took out to buy, build, or substantially improve your main home also counts, but only up to the amount of the old mortgage principal just before the refinancing.